 Cross over the road and go right along the sidewalk.
 Keep going for a couple of minutes until you reach the main entrance to the palace grounds.
-You’ll recognize this through the aforementioned two white stone columns with gold eagles perched on the top.
+You’ll recognize this through the two white stone columns with gold eagles perched on the top.

 Whichever platform you reach at Hietzing, you can only exit to one side.
 Go up the lifts or take the stairs.
 When you emerge, look south – the wall you can see bounds the palace gardens.

-Cross over the road on the left.
-There are two pedestrian crossings, and on the wall at the end of both you’ll see “Schönbrunn” written in big red letters.
+Cross over the main road on the left to reach that wall.
+There are two pedestrian crossings, and on the wall you’ll see “Schönbrunn” written in big red letters.

-Trams 10 and 60, and bus 10A, all have a stop called “Schloss Schönbrunn,” which is opposite the main entrance.
+Trams 10 and 60, and bus 10A, all have a stop called Schloss Schönbrunn, which is opposite the main entrance.
 If the latter is not obvious (it should be), look for the huge gateway flanked by two giant marble columns topped by golden eagles.

 That leads to a marked entrance into the park on the right.
-Go in there and continue down the lane until you reach a “crossroads”.
+Go in and continue down the lane until you reach a crossroads.
 Immediately on the left is the top zoo entrance, the right-hand path takes you to the Gloriette.
 And straight on takes you down (eventually) to the main palace.
 All around you is the park.

 There is a paid car park nearby (Schönbrunner Schloßstraße).
 Drive past the palace on your right and you’ll see the car park on your left.